Southampton-RSG/2015-12-15-Southampton/novice/python/07-cmdline.md

 assert len(sys.argv) == 2, script + ": requires filename"
 ~~~

+Here, we use the Python `assert` statement, which accepts a condition and a
+string to output if the condition is false, to **assert** that we have only
+2 arguments.
+If not, an error message is displayed.

 Now when we run it with no arguments, we get:

 ~~~